Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ### **Media**

   * The icon/image for the hamburger menu was taken from [icon-libarary.com](https://icon-library.com/).
+  * The images for the five game choices were downloaded from [icon-libarary.com](https://icon-library.com/).
+  * The images for the bot and user images were downloaded from [pixabay](https://pixabay.com/images/search/avatar/)
   * The images on this site were changed from there original settings using [ezgif.com](https://ezgif.com/).
   * The font for this page was set using [googlefonts.com](https://fonts.google.com/).
   * The alt and aria-label attributes were tested using [NVaccess.org](https://www.nvaccess.org/download/).
-  * The accesibility of the website was checked using [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
+  * The accesibility of the website was checked using [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/)
+  * The background image used in this website was downloaded from [freepik.com](https://www.freepik.com/search?format=search&query=space%20background).

   All media listed above was used with the permission of the owner.
 <br>